 - Eat Something!
 It’s always a good idea to eat something before the interview so that you aren’t starving or your stomach doesn’t growl obnoxiously.
-It is important, however, to eat something that will be beneficial to your teeth!
+It’s important, however, to eat something that will be beneficial to your teeth!

 - High Protein Foods

 Do a Teeth Check!
 Before the interview, check the mirror quickly to make sure your smile looks great.

 - Don’t Chew Gum.
 It may be a distraction or just unprofessional if you are in an interview with gum in your mouth.
 Be sure to spit it out beforehand.

 - Smile!
 Smiling is endearing in several ways, but if anything, it will show your excitement or politeness to the employer.

 - Don’t Forget About the Importance of Appearance.
 It could feel like you no longer need to care about what you look like if you have the job, but that’s not the case!
 Now more than ever is the time that you need to focus on how you present yourself in the workplace.
 Drastically changing how you appear from the interview could affect your trust with your new boss.

 We hope you have found this guide insightful and helpful as you prepare for your next job interview or promotion!
 Remember to keep your oral hygiene up-to-date to make a lasting impression.